rsource-open-source/map-fixes/README.md

 # 🗺 map fixes

+---

+## This project is archived.

+Please see the officially maintained repository: [krakow10/foundation-update](https://github.com/krakow10/foundation-update)

+---

 ## Notes for community maintainers

 - DM insyri if you wish to be invited to directly update this list / wiki.